Analytical insight into dark matter subhalo boost factors for Sommerfeld-enhanced $s$- and $p$-wave $\gamma$-ray signals: Subhalo boost factor for velocity-dependent annihilation

 In \citefig{fig:abs_boost}, we display our different results for the absolute boost factor introduced just above, for the different reference host halo masses.
 The full numerical calculation results appear as dotted curves, the mass integral performed over the exact Sommerfeld enhancement factor evaluated at the characteristic speeds of subhalos as solid curves, and the integrated ansatz envelope as dot-dashed curves.
 There is a reasonable agreement between the analytical approximation and the full numerical results.
-The left-column panels show the results for $s$-wave annihilation, while the right-column panels show our results for $p$-wave annihilation.
+The left-column panels show the results for $s$-wave annihilation, while the right-column panels show our results for $p$-wave annihilation (the latter are quite similar to the right panels of \citefig{fig:sub_Jsub}, because $J_{{\cal S},{\rm sub}}(\epsilon_\phi)/J_{\rm host}\simeq J_{{\cal S},{\rm sub}}(\epsilon_\phi)/J_{\rm tot}$ in the $p$-wave case).
 We do not discuss longer the former, which exhibit no surprise, but we emphasize the inverted hierarchy now occurring in the latter, where it is evident that the absolute boost factor can then be much larger for less massive host halos (from bottom to top right panels).
 We have already explained why above, but these plots allow us to be slightly more quantitative.
 Let us for instance compare a dwarf galaxy-like host halo of mass $m_1\sim10^8\,\Msun$ and a galaxy cluster-like host halo of mass $m_2\sim 10^{15}\,\Msun$, both located at the same distance.
 The $p$-wave suppression factor induces an extra relative reduction of $\sim (m_1/m_2)^{2\nu}\sim (m_1/m_2)^{2/3}\sim 10^{-3.7}$, not favorable to the lightest host halo.
-As soon as both host halos have entered the Coulomb regime and have their subhalos contributing in the saturation regime, then a boost factor applies with a reverse balance, giving a boost factor ratio of $\sim (m_1/m_2)^{\alpha_{\rm sat}}\sim (m_1/m_2)^{-0.57}\sim 10^{4}$ (in perfect agreement with the numerical results in the plots), which fully compensates for the initial penalty.
+As soon as both host halos have entered the Coulomb regime and have their subhalos contributing in the saturation regime, then a boost factor applies with an inverse balance, giving a boost factor ratio of $\sim (m_1/m_2)^{\alpha_{\rm sat}}\sim (m_1/m_2)^{-0.57}\sim 10^{4}$ (in perfect agreement with the numerical results in the plots), which fully compensates for the initial Sommerfeld-free $p$-wave penalty.
 Such a compensation might actually change the initial hierarchy between targets of different masses, depending on their respective distances to the observer.